drmonkeysee/CinyTest/README.md

 ## Why CinyTest?

-The idea for CinyTest arose out of an exploration of the existing landscape of C unit testing frameworks.
-I was looking for a test library that specifically targeted C instead of C++ and did not require standalone executables or linker tricks in order to define or run tests.
+The idea for CinyTest arose out of an exploration of the current landscape of C unit testing frameworks.
+I was looking for a test library that specifically targeted C instead of C++ and did not require standalone executables or linker tricks.
 I wanted a library that could be used within an IDE for red-green-refactor test-driven development.

-Many C test frameworks did not fit the bill; some required Make files as part of the execution cycle, others needed per-suite linker flags or multiple `main` function definitions.
+Many C test frameworks did not fit the bill; some required make files as part of the execution cycle, others needed per-suite linker flags or multiple `main` function definitions.
 Some frameworks I found could be run in an IDE but were either heavier than I wanted or had what I felt were awkward or dated APIs.
-I decided to try writing my own.
+I decided to write my own and CinyTest is the result.

 [cmocka]'s design provided initial inspiration for CinyTest.
 While the design goals of the two libraries are different, [cmocka]'s API was a guide for the generality and brevity I wanted to achieve with CinyTest.

-As can be seen in the sample project included in this repo, CinyTest is easy to use as a test framework for C code.
-While CinyTest does not integrate *directly* into an IDE test framework (due to lack of tool support) it is trivial to include bare-bones driver code to hook into any test framework of choice while still maintaining all the actual test code in native C.
+CinyTest provides a straightforward and terse public API for writing unit tests in C. While CinyTest does not integrate *directly* into an IDE test framework (due to lack of tool support) it is trivial to include bare-bones driver code to hook into any test framework of choice while still maintaining all the actual test code in native C.

 In the sample code included in the CinyTest workspace, CinyTest is bootstrapped into [XCTest] using a very simple Objective-C test class.
-A similar approach would work for any other programming environment that can interoperate with C. In addition CinyTest could be run as a native C executable by defining and calling any test suites within a `main` function, for anyone desiring the more authentic command-line programming environment of old-school C. This approach is shown in the Example section of this document.
+A similar approach would work for any other programming environment that can interoperate with C. In addition CinyTest could be run as a native C executable by defining and calling any test suites within a `main` function, which could then be built and run using whatever tool fits your needs.
+This approach is shown in the Example section of this document.

 ### Constraints and Assumptions